|

 11. And Kensington Gardens

-Kensington Gardens is one of London’s most-loved attractions, offering visitors and locals alike a host of wonderful things to do.
+Kensington Gardens is one of London’s most-loved attractions, offering visitors and Londoners alike a host of wonderful things to do.

 12. Get Contemporary at the Design Museum